 This particular lens is rated as the sharpest by DxOMark among all 50mm lenses made for the Nikon F mount.
 It opens up to a wide f/1.4 maximum aperture and down to f/16.

 It has one molded glass aspherical element and three special low dispersion elements.
-The lens also has super multi-layer coating.
+The lens also has a super multi-layer coating.
 The designing of the lens represents a floating architecture.

 This is an auto-focusing lens.
-Sigma used their ring-type Hyper Sonic motor powered auto-focusing system for this lens.
+Sigma used their ring-type Hyper Sonic Motor powered auto-focusing system for this lens.
 You get full manual focusing override.
 The front element of the lens does not protrude when focusing.